galaxyproject/iwc/workflows/epigenetics/hic-hicup-cooler/README.md

 If you want to run the first subworkflow from these results:

 - You first need to filter the pairs (`valid pairs in juicebox format MAPQ filtered`) for the capture region if relevent using the tool Filter1 (**Filter** data on any column using simple expressions) with the condition `(c3=='chr2' and c4<180000000 and c4>170000000) and (c7=="chr2" and c8<180000000 and c8>170000000)` if your capture region is chr2:170000000-180000000.
-- Then you need to run cooler_csort (**cooler csort with tabix** Sort and index a contact list.) with as input the `valid pairs in juicebox format MAPQ filtered` or the output of the previous step and for the column number use 3, 4, 7, and 8.
+- Then you need to run cooler_csort (**cooler csort with tabix** Sort and index a contact list.) with as input the `valid pairs in juicebox format MAPQ filtered` or the output of the previous step and for "Format of your input file" use "Juicer Medium Format".

 The output of `cooler_csort` can be used as input of the first subworkflow.